W-2 vs W-4: Differences & When To Use Each

 While the W-2 and W-4 are both important IRS tax documents, each has a different purpose.
 A W-4 form is the input form used to gather an employee’s tax-related information, while the W-2 is an output form that employers provide to the IRS and employees at year-end so they can file payroll taxes.
 Understanding these forms can prevent you and your employees from being caught off guard at tax time.

 If you need help preparing your W-2 forms or collecting W-4s, consider using a payroll solution like Gusto.
-With its self-service portal, your employees can enter all of their W 4 information online, and it will automatically transfer into your payroll system.
-In addition, the software will prepare your year-end W2 forms and make it accessible for your employees to download on demand, so you don’t have to do it manually.
-Sign up for a free trial today.
+With its self-service portal, your employees can enter all of their W-4 information online, and it will automatically transfer into your payroll system.
+In addition, the software will prepare your year-end W-2 forms and make it accessible for your employees to download on demand, so you don’t have to do it manually.
+Sign up to get 1 month free payroll today.